ALee008/project1/README.md

 #### html formatting problems
 In `search.html` the book details page is referenced by an `href` link.
 My first attempt was using dynamic routing where isbn is the parameter to find the book details.
-But for some reasons which I could not figure out the locally linked css file was not correctly imported in `layout_books.html`.
+But for some reasons, which I could not figure out, the locally linked css file was not correctly imported in `layout_books.html`.
 I have posted the problem on [stackoverflow](https://stackoverflow.com/questions/61573835/flask-dynamic-routing-causes-render-template-to-ignore-jinjer2-html-formattin/61574077?noredirect=1#comment108939850_61574077) and [r/cs50](https://www.reddit.com/r/cs50/comments/gcxu0e/cs50s_web_programming_with_python_and_javascript/) unfortunately without success.
 I would appreciate your feedback on this matter if you have any idea that causes this problem.
+It can be recreated by calling the api with an isbn that does not exist. `message_for_user.html` is called, but formatting is broken.